inside.ewu.edu

 The Master of Social Work (MSW) is a professional degree offered in the EWU School of Social Work (SSW) accredited social work program.
 The Council on Social Work Education (CSWE) sets the national standards for social work education included in the 2022 Educational Policy and Accreditation Standards.

-In the standard MSW Program (full-time or part-time), students are required to complete 90 credits of required and elective coursework.
+In the standard MSW Program (full-time or part-time), students complete 90 credits of required and elective coursework.
 A portion of those credits include practicum experience in government agencies, non-profit/profit agencies, and community organizations.
 The required coursework is delivered fully in-person for the full-time program and in a hybrid format for the part-time programs (partial online and partial in-person).
 Locations and methods of coursework delivery are outlined in MSW Program Options in the catalog under Social Work-Graduate

-Grade Requirements: must maintain a cumulative GPA ≥3.0.
+Grade Requirements: Must maintain a cumulative GPA ≥3.0.

 Generalist Curriculum

-SOWK 530ORGANIZATIONAL AND COMMUNITY PRACTICE4
+SOWK 530ORGANIZATIONAL AND COMMUNITY PRACTICE5

-SOWK 531INTRODUCTION TO SOCIAL WELFARE AND POLICY4
+SOWK 531SURVEY OF SOCIAL WELFARE POLICY AND POLICY ANALYSIS5

 Specialized Curriculum

-SOWK 526RESEARCH METHODS II4
+SOWK 526RESEARCH METHODS II5

-SOWK 602CLINICAL DIAGNOSIS AND EVIDENCE BASED TREATMENT4
+SOWK 602CLINICAL DIAGNOSIS AND EVIDENCE INFORMED TREATMENT5

 Electives16